June 3rd 2018 by SDGNelson

 It shares a lot of items with the wishlist, but is more focused on the practical implementation of them, splitting them into individual updates and prioritizing their order.
 There are undoubtedly items missing, and I'll be continuing to adapt it to your feedback!

-I’ll be splitting my time between 3 and 4 again, as there are quite a few important issues piling up for the next 3.x update, but after that I expect I’ll be back to focusing on 4 and the cards marked Priority for a while.
+I'll be splitting my time between 3.x and Unturned II again, as there are quite a few important issues piling up for the next 3.x update, but after that I expect I'll be back to focusing on Unturned II and the cards marked Priority for a while.